anandvamsi/aws/IAM.md

 ## Scenario
 Point 1
-- Imagine you joined a company and you would get Access card and subject to access spefic rooms
+- Imagine you joined a company and you would get Access card and subject to access spedfic rooms
  - you wont access to HR room officials
  - you wont access to  Company Executives etc